 Rick and I celebrated our 15th anniversary last week.

 Fifteen years is a long time in a life and in the world.
-When we were married in 2002, wedding invitations were always white or cream, George W. Bush was president, and no one had ever heard the terms “social media” or ISIS.
+When we were married in 2002, wedding invitations were always cream colored, George W. Bush was president, and no one had ever heard the terms “social media” or ISIS.
 Half the country still had landlines.
 Everyone else had flip phones.